0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/sftp-single-user-server.md

 ### Connect to the Server

-Once the instance is up and running, get its IP and connect to the instance over SSH using the credentials that you provided.
+Once the instance is up and running, get its IP and connect to the instance over SFTP using the credentials that you provided.
 You can still access the server using thie defualt `ec2-user` account and the SSH you selected at boot time.

 # 🚨 Test The Setup